yayazen/upec-cloud-practicals/exercises/02-simple-replica/README.md

 #### 1. Simulate a node failure

-A pod is smallest unit of compute in kuberntes.
+A pod is the smallest unit of compute in kubernetes.
 It is tied to a single node runtime and does not come with a lot of workload logic.

 This command prints the node running our simple-pod.